laymonage/slides-student-maintainer/slides.md

 The JSONField we now have in core wouldn't be possible without the existing packages we had in the ecosystem.

+So if you're a Django package maintainer, I thank you.

-And while we talk about packages, I'd like to give a shoutout to Jeff Triplett and others who have been keeping djangopackages.org alive.
+I'd also like to give a shoutout to Jeff Triplett and others who have been keeping djangopackages.org alive.

-With how many packages there are out there, discoverability is a problem – and this website can help solve that.
+With how many packages out there, discoverability is a problem – and this website can help solve that.
 -->

 ---